chandlerc/chandlerc.github.io/talks/pacificpp2017/llvm_toolchain.md

 name: toolchain-release-cylces
 template: basic-layout

-## Stack release cycles are a killer
+## Stacked release cycles add up quickly
 1. 6-months to 1-year for toolchain release
 2. 6-months to N-years for distro release
 3. ??? for deployment of distro